 Badminton is a typical game, one need to be careful enough to avoid faults and fouls.

-If the shuttle hits the player it is a foul in badminton, it is very to avoid this type of mistake.
+- If the shuttle hits the player it is a foul in badminton.

 The let is not a penalty nor it cause any damage to player.
 An umpire plays let where something unusual happen during the game for example if the opponent is not ready to receive the serve and a player serves opponent when is not in position to receive it then the umpire show let.

 - A let is also played by umpire when a shuttle from another court interferes the play.

 - If the shuttle breaks during the game, the umpire plays a let.

 - If the couch causes disturbance umpire will play let.